Early Learning Programs

 High-quality education for children

 Minnesota has made great strides in expanding access to high-quality education for children.
-Expanded preschool funding increases access to programming for 6,160 3- and 4-year-olds annually through voluntary prekindergarten and school readiness plus.
+Expanded preschool funding increases access to programming for 7,160 4-year-olds annually through voluntary prekindergarten and school readiness plus.
+Check with your local school district to learn about the variety of early learning programs being offered for children aged birth-kindergarten.

 Early Childhood Family Education (ECFE) provides programming and services for families of small children through school districts.
 School Readiness is district-implemented public preschool programming on a sliding fee scale.